 I just found out that the trauma surgeons at my own hospital won’t take the employees of the hospital’s insurance.
 We can ONLY go to our hospital, and our trauma surgeons are considered out of network.

-How does it work when you go to the doctor
+How do health shares work when you go to the doctor?

 I actually haven’t been (surprise)… but if I did I’d tell them I wanted to pay the cash price.
 I’d just pay it then, and get an itemized receipt.
 I’d then turn that into the health share (a VERY easy online process).
 Within a few weeks they’d process it, and give me the money.